Meta Vaux Warrick Fuller: Theater

 Warrick Fuller made significant contributions to theater.
 She was a multi-faceted designer, director, and actress.
 One of her focuses was stage lighting, which was not considered a true art form until the late 1920s; moreover, lighting design was dominated by men.
 Fuller was able to design for both African-American and white theater companies, which was unheard of at the time.
 In 1918, she joined theater organizations in Boston, Massachusetts.
 She was known for her paintings of "living pictures" as well as the creation of props, scenery, and masks.
 The Answer was an African-American stage production where Fuller designed costumes while also performing a small role.
-She became active in the Civic League Players (CLS) in the late 1920s and was the only African-American of the organization.
+She became active in the Civic League Players (CLS) in the late 1920s and was the only African American in the organization.
 With the CLS, Fuller worked on over thirty shows in all different areas of production and taught workshops.
 In 1928, she was taking theater classes at Wellesley College and Columbia University that focused on pageantry, lighting, and playwriting.
 After becoming less active in the CLS, Fuller joined a Black theater company called the Allied Arts Theatre Group (AATG) where she worked as a head designer, director, and board member.
 She was involved with the AATG until the founder's death in 1936.
 Even with her commitments of being an artist and working in theater, Fuller wrote at least six plays under the pseudonym, Danny Deaver.
 The following is an excerpt of stage directions in her production titled, A Call After Midnight:"On the long hall table is a lamp, which the characters snap on and off, as they stop to look for mail, which is left in a receptacle for that purpose.
 The wall lights of the room are controlled by a switch at right of entrance, but these are of dull amber, the candle variety, the light is never bright."